Women's suffrage movement in Washington: Gaining and losing suffrage in Washington Territory

+Court decisions against women's right to vote

+The powerful saloon lobby pressured the courts, which in an 1887 decision found the suffrage law unconstitutional.
+They declared that the law granting women suffrage was not named descriptively enough, and struck down women's voting rights in Harland v.
+Washington.
 Harry Morgan of Tacoma was a saloon owner who wanted to make sure that women had no vote, because he feared what they would do for his type of business.
-He was the backer of the case Harland V. Territory which was the first to officially deny women the right to vote.
+He was the backer of the case which was the first to officially deny women the right to vote.
 George Turner was a powerful voice in this case, because he argued that women should not be allowed on a jury, and that suffrage allowed them to do so, and that they needed to reverse women's suffrage to keep them off the jury.

 Another case that kept the right to vote from Washington from was the Nevada Bloomer case.
 Nevada Bloomer was the wife of a Spokane saloon owner, who cared little about women's suffrage, but was a very dutiful wife.
 Her husband along with some local judges, devised a plan in which they would send Nevada to vote and then turn her away so that she could bring her case to the supreme court.
 The movement would do a lot to support the Bloomer case, although Nevada never had any intention of actually pursuing real action; the case was simply a diversion to keep the issue tied up in the courts and stop women from voting for prohibition.